MalcolmUX-Y/dwe-v2/README.md

 ### Parser-first architecture

 The system is rule-based at its core.
 AI is not required for normal operation.

 ---

+### Validation before presentation

+Parsed structure is not trusted automatically.
+It must survive explicit validation before it reaches review.

+---